pbhati01/vote-questions/README.md

 This application inclueds following features:

-* List of questions page, from this page user can slect question to vote.
+* List of questions page, from this page user can select question to vote.
 [Question list](https://polls.apiblueprint.org/questions)
 * Question Details page, from this page user can vote on question with selecting choice.
 * Create New Question page, User can new question with choices.
 * Application is able to launch in offline mode as well.